 In total the US government gave AIG up to $182 billion in support.

 The parent company's wounds have healed.
-With respect to AIG structured settlements, time has shown that the only financial losers were those who sold their structured settlement payment rights due to succumbing to the fear induced by the vulture-like behavior of certain settlement purchasing factoring companies.
+With respect to AIG structured settlements, time has shown that the only financial losers were those who sold their structured settlement payment rights having succumbed to fear mongering vulture-like behavior of certain structured settlement factoring companies.